 - Contact information for each team’s coach or other leadership.

-The amounts quoted are for events using questions with NAQT’s standard base fee of $85.
+The aforementioned fee is for events using questions with NAQT’s standard base fee of $100.
 Events whose questions are priced differently may have different fees for not submitting results.
 The fee is reduced if the information is received but later than two weeks after the end of the event.

 Sectional Championship Tournaments